222093271/sit323-sit737-2025-prac6c/README.md

 After forwarding was active, the application could be accessed using a web browser at: http://localhost:8080

-This allowed the student to test the deployed app directly, without needing an external IP or load balancer setup.
+This allowed us to test the deployed app directly, without needing an external IP or load balancer setup.

 ![Web Application on port 8080](Screenshots/image4.png) This step confirmed that the application was correctly deployed, running, and reachable using Kubernetes interaction commands.